henrik7264/PY_Actors/README.md

 ### Scheduler
 A Scheduler can be used to execute a task (function call) at a given time.
 The task can be executed once or repeated until it is removed.
-The scheduled tasks are executed by an adaptable number of Workers.
+The scheduled tasks are executed by a single Worker/Thread.
-If the Workers are not able to execute the tasks as requested by the scheduler additional Workers will be started.
+If the Worker is not able to execute the tasks as requested by the Scheduler the thread queue will start to grow.
-This situation happens when many tasks are scheduled at the same time.
 The situation is not different from handling messages (see above section) - in fact it is exactly the same, and the Actors library will behave the same way: